johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Pinball Dreams can be enjoyable at &times;3.5 if you lean back a bit, and I like to play Rick Dangerous at &times;3.5 or even &times;4 because the game doesn't use the whole screen.
-Some games benefit from a slightly larger image, some don't; you'll need to experiment and use your judgement.
+Some games benefit from a slightly larger image, some don't --- you'll need to experiment and use your judgement.
 In any case, keep in mind that &times;3 scaling will give you the "canonical" image size that people were looking at sitting in front of their monitors back in the day, so that should always be your starting point.